the-mikedavis/angrybot/README.md

 ![Imgur](https://i.imgur.com/6g96LN0.jpg)

-AngryBot is a MeArm: a small, dextrous, open source robot design under development for many years now.
-While it's usually meant to be laser cut on a sheet of acryllic, 3D printing is also a viable option.
+AngryBot is a MeArm: a small, dexterous, open source robot design under development for many years now.
+While it's usually meant to be laser cut on a sheet of acrylic, 3D printing is also a viable option.
 MeArm just has 4 motors which dictate its movement.
 With the design, some very smart people have solved the [inverse kinematics](https://en.wikipedia.org/wiki/Inverse_kinematics), which is usually a pretty difficult problem for larger robots.
 The inverse